Current and new projects

 Following on from last year's successful HPA -funded study of access to justice for objectors to alcohol licence applications, this study looks more broadly at whether the legislation and regulatory processes are working effectively.
 Key concerns are potential unevenness between areas.

-Law school longitudinal survey - now entering its fifth year!
+Law school longitudinal survey - complete!

 We continue to provide survey services to the UC Law School longitudinal study of law students.
 Now in its fifth year, some of the participants have completed their degrees and are moving into further study or out into the workforce.